aptafti/2019-Deep-Learning-Fundamentals-and-Applications-in-Medical-Informatics-Workshop/README.md

 If so, please follow:

 1) Download and install [Anaconda; Python 3.7 version](https://www.anaconda.com/distribution/#download-section).
 2) Go to the Anaconda Prompt.
-And make a virtual environemnt equipped with essential libraries.
+Then make a virtual environemnt equipped with essential libraries.
 The command would be as follow:
 ```
 conda create -n DLFA2019 python=3.6 numpy scipy matplotlib spyder ipython jupyter pandas seaborn scikit-learn tensorflow-gpu keras
 ```